ianclawson/Delta-iPac-Edition/README.md

 ## -- About

-This is a page a threw together quickly as a means to both inform about and to host this iPac-Edition of Delta
+This is a page I threw together quickly as a means to both inform about and to host this iPac-Edition of Delta

 As of the time of writing this (November 5th, 2021), this edition includes everything that the official Delta release currently has`*` along with some features I decided to implement myself because I was too excited about them to wait 🙃